genesiscommunitysuccess/docs/docs/03_server/06_state-machine/02_basics.md

 Within your application's **eventhandler.kts**, you must define the conditions for each possible change of state.
 Remember, if you don't the conditions for changing from one state to another, then it will not be possible for the application to make that transition.

-You can initialise the State Machine in two ways as shown below:

-- Firstly you need an ENUM field that holds the state
+Before you initialise, you need an ENUM field to hold the state.
+There are two ways of initialising the State Machine:

-- One way of initialising is to provide the field of the table that holds the state, and it will always be transaction if the database layer supports it.
+- **Method 1**.
+Provide the field of the table that holds the state.
+This table must be transactional (if the database layer supports it).
+For example:
 ```kotlin
 // tableField: the field of table which holds the state and will always be transaction if the database layer supports it.
 eventHandler {